mlabuda2/nf-tower-docs/docs/faqs.md

 		}
 		```

-2. Upgrade the user role to 'Maintain' or higher.
-This will allow the user to do quick launches.
+2. If a launch id remains unavailable to you, upgrade your user role to 'Maintain' or higher.
+This will allow you to execute quick launch-type pipeline invocations.

 ### Common Errors